Explore Chile's Diverse Landscapes

 Accommodation: Eco-friendly lodges, guesthouses, and a few luxury hotels.

-Regional Specialties: Tuna ceviche, po'e (banana and pumpkin pudding), and seafood.
+Specialties: Tuna ceviche, po'e (banana and pumpkin pudding), and seafood.

-Exploring Puerto Varas and Lakes
+Puerto Varas & Lakes

-Duration of Stay: 3-4 days
+3-4 days

 Activities: Visit the Vicente Pérez Rosales National Park, see the Osorno and Calbuco volcanoes, and enjoy outdoor activities like kayaking and fishing in the lakes.